Hell Girl: Anime

 The Hell Girl anime series is produced by Aniplex and Studio Deen.
 The series was created by Hiroshi Watanabe and directed by Takahiro Omori, with scripts by Kenichi Kanemaki.
-The first season spanned 26 episodes and premiered across Japan on Animax between October 4, 2005, and April 4, 2006.
+The first season spanned 26 episodes and premiered across Japan on Kids Station between October 4, 2005, and April 4, 2006.
 The second season, Hell Girl: Two Mirrors (地獄少女 二籠, Jigoku Shōjo Futakomori), also spanned 26 episodes and aired from October 7, 2006, to April 6, 2007, across Japan on Animax.
 The third season, Hell Girl: Three Vessels (地獄少女 三鼎, Jigoku Shōjo Mitsuganae), spanning 26 episodes aired from October 4, 2008, to April 4, 2009, on Animax, MBS and Tokyo MX.
 A fourth season, Hell Girl: The Fourth Twilight (地獄少女 宵伽, Jigoku Shōjo: Yoi no Togi), spanning 12 episodes, of which the later 6 are rebroadcasts of episodes from previous seasons, aired from July 14 to September 29, 2017, on MBS and Tokyo MX, with the main cast reprising their roles.

 The first season was also licensed for North American distribution by Funimation.
 The U.S. cable/satellite channel IFC announced in September 2007 that it acquired Hell Girl from FUNimation, which then premiered on July 9, 2008.
 Section23 Films announced that Sentai Filmworks has licensed the second season, with the first DVD set shipping on May 25, 2010, and the second set on July 27.
 On June 24, 2010, Section23 Films announced that Sentai has also the third season of Hell Girl, under the subtitle Three Vessels.
 The first set was released on September 28, 2010, followed by the second set released on November 30, 2010.
 Funimation later dropped the series from internet streaming and home media distribution after reaching the end of the license term in early 2013.
 The fourth season is licensed by Aniplex of America and was streamed on Amazon Prime Video and Crunchyroll.